JeanLebrument/iOSModulesArchitecture/README.md

 # iOSModuleArchitecture
 Quick example of how divide an app into module to respect the SOLID principles.

 In this application, there are two modules.
-The first one retrieve a model from the (fake) remote data store in order to display it in the second module when the button on the first button as been pressed.
+The first one retrieve a model which contains a string from the (fake) remote data store in order to send the string and display it in the second module.

 ## Class diagram